 A Rainbow Table was a resource used for hacking the cryptographic hash functions in order to discover plaintext passwords by using a pre-computed authentication database.
 Rainbow table solutions use an algorithm to look up the information needed to crack password hashes quickly.
-While modern password salting and hashing algorithms have largely invalidated the rainbow table, there are many applications that do not use such readily available tools and instead rely in single hashed passwords due to laziness or inattention to important details.
+While modern password salting and hashing algorithms have largely invalidated the rainbow table, there are many applications that do not use such readily available tools and instead rely on single hashed passwords due to laziness or inattention to important details.

 The idea of using rainbow tables or other hash cracking methods comes from the use of password hashes in authentication databases.
 Any system that uses passwords for authentication must store those passwords in one form or another.
-The worst case is that the application developer stores the passwords as plaintext which leaves all registered users passwords extremely vulnerable to unauthorized access by hackers or even internal system administrators.
+The worst case is that the application developer stores the passwords as plaintext which leaves all registered users’ passwords extremely vulnerable to unauthorized access by hackers or even internal system administrators.
 While this poor practice has been known for decades it is still common in online applications.

 A slightly but arguably pointless thing some programmers do is to perform a single hash computation of the password.
-There are common hashing algorithms which convert passwords to what may appear to be randomized strings of characters but in reality are very simple to reverse engineer with a rainbow table.
+There are common hashing algorithms that convert passwords to what may appear to be randomized strings of characters but in reality, are very simple to reverse engineer with a rainbow table.
 When you authenticate into a system, the password you enter is Hashed using the same algorithm as was used to store the password in the password database.
 If the hashes match you are successfully authenticated.
 Here is where a Rainbow Table comes in.

 A rainbow table stores all the one-way hashes of plaintext passwords from 1 character in length to 7 or maybe 8 characters in length.
 (An 8 character rainbow table for a simple hashing algorithm will take up to 32 Petabytes of database space to store!).
 When a hacker steals a cache of simple password hashes, they can look-up the hash value in the rainbow table to find the plaintext password.